henryxu1997/henryxu1997.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's student at Carnegie Mellon University and I am currently advised by Professors Kathleen Carley, Patrick Park, and Bogdan Vasilescu.
-I am broadly interested in ML and Computational Social Science.
+I am a Master's student at the School of Computer Science at Carnegie Mellon University, currently advised by Professors Kathleen Carley, Patrick Park, and Bogdan Vasilescu.
+My broad interests lie in Machine Learning and Computational Social Science.

-My current research is in studying the digital factors that enable or inhibit civil communication on social media.
-Specifically, I want to investigate the capacity of individuals to freely share their views and build relationships in online discourse, particularly through the lens of the multimodal dynamics of emotions.
+My current research focuses on studying the digital factors that enable or inhibit civil communication on social media.
+Specifically, I aim to investigate individuals' capacity to freely share their views and build relationships in online discourse, with a particular emphasis on the multimodal dynamics of emotions.

-Meaningful Self-Expression: I want to better understand the factors that affect people’s capacity to freely share their views and remove barriers to this through platform and policy design.
+Meaningful Self-Expression: I seek to understand the factors that influence people’s ability to share their views freely and to identify ways to remove barriers to this through thoughtful platform and policy design.

-Emotional Dynamics in Online Discourse: I want to analyze the mechanisms through which different modalities of content on social media influence user beliefs in misinformation and drive political polarization.
+Emotional Dynamics in Online Discourse: I am interested in analyzing the mechanisms by which different content modalities on social media impact user beliefs in misinformation and contribute to political polarization.

 A data-driven personal website
 ======